jelocodes/jelocodes.github.io/_posts/2017-09-10-weekend_sinatra_project_scrapsauce_or_making_leftovers_useful_again.markdown

 ---
 layout: post
 title:  "Weekend Sinatra Project: ScrapSauce (or Making Leftovers Useful Again)"
-date:   2017-09-10 01:26:28 +0000
+date:   2017-09-09 21:26:28 -0400
 ---

 In learning how to program, I've amassed a bunch of old code lying around from past projects and courses.
-A lot of these are half finished, projects of and with friends, and code that was limited by things I didn't know back then.
-In a word, they were leftovers.
+A lot of these are half finished, projects with and by friends, and code that was limited by things I didn't know back then.
+In a word, they're leftovers.
 As an exercise in building a Sinatra app with data persistance, I thought instead of creating something completely new, it might be nice to revisit an old codebase and extend it, adding a database and server component with my new ActiveRecord and Sinatra knowledge.

 The basis of the app includes work by Deborah Chan, a friend and collaborator from a few years back, and bohemian coder and mentor Drew Minns.
 It uses the [Yummly](http://yummly.com) API to fetch recipe objects from the Yummly database, which contains all of Yummly's user-created recipes.
 It was abandoned some years ago and the codebase unmaintained.

-Essentially, the goal for my new version is to make use of leftovers that users have lying around by generating recipes containing those leftovers.
-Users can input any leftover food that they want, and the app would generate recipes based on that input.
-It's like placing scraps of leftover food in a blender and coming out with something tasty: thus "Scrap Sauce."
+Essentially, the goal for my new version is to make use of user's leftovers as well - albeit not code, but food - by generating recipes for them containing their inputted food.
+Users can input any leftover food that they want, and the app should generate recipes based on that input.
+It's like placing scraps of leftover food in a blender and coming out with something tasty: thus the name "Scrap Sauce."

 The app takes input from the user via an input form: "addField."